JohnnyLdeAlba/enigma4/README.md

 - Edit history allows users to see what changes were made to a page.
 - Fanfare section allows anyone to create personal profiles with contact information and contributions to the website.
 - An image gallery that generates thumbnails and inserts them into the users page of choice.
-- Allows users to upload other contributions such as stories (in various text formats) and mp3s.
+- Upload other contributions such as stories (in various text formats) and mp3s.
 - Supports custom themes that allow users to change how the website looks.
 - Pages can support optional comment sections.